Stationary Two-State System in Optics using Layered Materials: Introduction

 Two-state systems represent the simplest cases that exhibit the essential features of quantum physics.
-Examples include spin-$1/2$, the two base states for the ammonia molecule, (clockwise and counterclockwise) persistent currents of superconducting qubit, and the hydrogen molecular ion.~\cite{Feynman1989,Sakurai2017} In optical science, the two-state polarization of the radiation field plays a fundamental role in uncovering the laws of physics, such as the non-cloning theorem,~\cite{Wootters1982} serving as a source of quantum entanglement,~\cite{Kocher1967,Aspect1982,Ou1988,Takesue2004} and contributing to modern optical transmission technology, allowing for the simultaneous transmission of double the amount of information.
+Examples include spin-$1/2$, the two base states for the ammonia molecule, (clockwise and counterclockwise) persistent currents of superconducting qubit, and the hydrogen molecular ion.~\cite{Feynman1989,Sakurai2017} In optical science, the two-state polarization of the radiation field plays a fundamental role in uncovering the laws of physics, such as the no-cloning theorem,~\cite{Wootters1982} serving as a source of quantum entanglement,~\cite{Kocher1967,Aspect1982,Ou1988,Takesue2004} and contributing to modern optical transmission technology, allowing for the simultaneous transmission of double the amount of information.
 Recently, the two-state coherent phase of a pulsed field has been related to an artificial spin.~\cite{Wang2013,Honjo2021} There may be more two-state systems in optics beyond these examples.
-Even when a system appears to have many degrees of freedom, it is sometimes apparent that, from a certain perspective, only two crucial states play an essential role in the mechanism of the phenomenon under investigation.~\cite{Bohm1951,Pines1952,Sasaki2006c,Sasaki2008e} In this paper, we employ quantum electrodynamics~\cite{sakurai67} to illustrate the existence of two stationary quantum states in optics involving layered materials.
+Even when a system appears to have many degrees of freedom, it is sometimes apparent that, from a certain perspective, only two crucial states play an essential role in the mechanism of the phenomenon under investigation.~\cite{Bohm1951,Pines1952,Sasaki2006c,Sasaki2008e}

+In this paper, we employ quantum electrodynamics~\cite{sakurai67} to illustrate the existence of two stationary quantum states in optics involving layered materials.
 Our formulation reveals that the appearance of these two states is intricately connected to gauge invariance, and the origin of the two-state degree of freedom is inherently linked to the chiral nature of photons, specifically the right- and left-going components.
-We show that the antisymmetric combinations of counter-propagating photons are connected to the axial gauge field, suggesting a potential link to the geometrical deformation of layered materials and the Raman effect.
+A general formula for the reflection (or transmission) coefficient corrected by photon emission is presented.
+Moreover, we show that the antisymmetric combinations of counter-propagating photons are connected to the axial gauge field, suggesting a potential link to the geometrical deformation of layered materials and the Raman effect.

+This paper is structured as follows: In Sec.~\ref{sec:sec2}, we present fundamental insights into the quantum electrodynamics of layered materials.
+By utilizing the residual gauge degrees of freedom, we obtain quantum mechanical conditions for physical states.
+In Section~\ref{sec:sec3}, we construct two states that satisfy these conditions, allowing us to derive a formula for the reflection (or transmission) coefficient corrected by photon emission.
+Finally, Section~\ref{sec:sec4} discusses the findings, and Section~\ref{sec:sec5} concludes the paper.